jrasanen/mycorrhiza-docker/README.md

 ﻿# Mycorrhiza

-Mycorrhiza is a ailesystem and git-based wiki engine for the independent web written in Go using Mycomarkup as its primary markup language.
+Mycorrhiza is a filesystem and git-based wiki engine for the independent web written in Go using Mycomarkup as its primary markup language.

 * [GitHub](https://github.com/bouncepaw/mycorrhiza)
 * [Site](https://mycorrhiza.wiki/)